← Back to Verification

 API Documentation

-AiCitationChecker REST API — POST /api/verify and supporting endpoints.
+AiCitationChecker REST API — POST /api/verify, POST /api/find_references, and supporting endpoints.

 Contents